rendrjs/rendrjs.github.io/collection/index.md

 # Collection

-Like in Backbone, collections are ordered sets of models.
-You can use collections to delegate events for a group of models, listen to adding or removing of models from the set, and sync those sets with a server.
-The major additions Rendr provides to Backbone is the [Collection Store](/collection-store) and the ability to sync the collection in the same fashion on client or server.
+Collections are ordered sets of models.
+As in Backbone, you can use collections to delegate events for a group of models, listen to adding or removing of models from the set, and sync those sets with a server.
+Rendr provides two main additions over Backbone: the [Collection Store](/collection-store) and the ability to sync the collection in the same fashion on client or server.

-Note that all functions in the [Backbone.Collection](http://backbonejs.org#Collection) work, so make sure to check out their documentation to see _all_ of the neat features you can do with this object.
+See [Backbone.Collection](http://backbonejs.org#Collection) for _all_ of the neat functions this object ships with.

 {% include pageDoc.html name="collection" %}